-The Bigeye Stock Assessment meeting was held online between 19 and 29 July 2021.
-The Group reviewed updates of catch statistics and indices of abundance since the Data Preparatory meeting and estimated catches in 2020 (59,919 t) and 2021 (61,500 t TAC) for use in stock projections.
+The Bigeye Stock Assessment meeting was held online between 19 and 29 July 2021 (Anon., 2021i).
+The Group reviewed updates of catch statistics and indices of abundance since the data preparatory meeting and estimated catches in 2020 (59,919 t) and 2021 (61,500 t TAC) for use in stock projections.
 The stock status was assessed using two production models (JABBA, MPB) and a statistical integrated model (Stock Synthesis) using data for 1950-2019.
 Uncertainty of data inputs and model structure was integrated with a grid model approach considering natural mortality vectors as estimated from different assumptions of maximum age (17, 20, and 25 yrs), steepness of stock productivity (0.7, 0.8, 0.9), and standard deviation of recruitment (Sigma R, 0.2, 0.4, 0.6).

 All models results showed similar trends of relative biomass and fishing mortality, with differences in recent status, however, like in the assessment of 2018, management advice is derived only from Stock Synthesis.
-Details of the results are presented in the detailed report of the assessment meeting (Anon.
-2021x) and the Bigeye tuna Executive Summary (section 9.1).
+Details of the results are presented in the Report of the 2021 Bigeye Stock Assessment Meeting (Anon., 2021i) and the Bigeye Tuna Executive Summary (section 9.1).